nagasrinu88/ngutil-js/README.md

 This is set of java script API's will be useful while developing any java script related app

-This library has method to control the ajax execution flow. some can execute set of ajax calls synchronously or asynchronously, the below example will give you an idea how to use this API's
+This library has method to control the ajax execution flow. some one can execute set of ajax calls synchronously or asynchronously, the below example will give you an idea how to use this API's
 # Async Example
 ```javascript
 NgUtil.async().